UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 	* Change: Reduced health from 8000 down to 4800.
 * Hell Smith (Survive in Hell, 2012): This guy unleashes a powerful wave of 12 fireballs at once as his attack, and has a LOT of health.
 He spawns in the cyberdemon slot.
 	* Change: Health reduced from 20000 to 8000, because he isn't the final boss of the game anymore.
+* Hive Mother (Sunder, 2019): This insectoid demon can both fire mancubus fireballs very quickly AND retaliates with a set of three rockets.
+	* Spawns with spider masterminds under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
-* Indomitable Mastermind (Struggle: Antaresian Legacy, 2018): A variant of the spidermastermind that uses both a super-chaingun AND a plasma rifle at the same time.
+* Indomitable Mastermind (Struggle: Antaresian Legacy, 2018): A variant of the spider mastermind that uses both a super-chaingun AND a plasma rifle at the same time.
 * Spectral Leviathan (Struggle: Antaresian Legacy, 2018): Less health and moves slower than the Leviathan, but he's partially invisible.
 Spawns with Spider Masterminds.
 * Angry Spiderdemon (Going Down, 2014): Her brain's red for some reason.
 Retaliates with fireballs when hurt, and has twice as much health as the ordinary Spider Mastermind.
 	* Change: Health reduced from 12000 to 6000.